AdamMinge/qtils/README.md

 About Qtils
 -------------------------------------------------------------------------------

-Qtils is a set of common solutions used by pillar and egnite.
+Qtils is a set of common solutions used by pillar.

 Available Packages
 -------------------------------------------------------------------------------